Sunshine Cowan, Ph.D.

 Professional and Community Involvement

 Cowan's research focuses on health equity, and she was one of five faculty in Oklahoma recognized as a 2013 DaVinci Institute Fellow for promoting innovative teaching practices in the classroom that included meaningful community work.
-Ongoing projects incorporated into her coursework include data collection and interventions with seniors and families served by the Oklahoma City Housing Authority; focus groups among people served by the Homeless Alliance Day Shelter; data collection among the Hispanic community for INTEGRIS hospital; and food desert observations between zip codes.
+Projects incorporated into her coursework include data collection and interventions with seniors and families served by the Oklahoma City Housing Authority; focus groups among people served by the Homeless Alliance Day Shelter; data collection among the Hispanic community for INTEGRIS hospital; and food desert observations between zip codes.
 Additional student research projects have included PhotoVoice projects among daily riders of public transportation in the metro, with people experiencing homelessness, and in zip codes to address inequities.

-Cowan is a founding board member of the Oklahoma Health Equity Network (OHEN), is the immediate Past President of the Oklahoma Association of Health, Physical Education, Recreation and Dance (OAHPERD), a former President of the Oklahoma Public Health Association (OPHA), and a former Chair of the Oklahoma Turning Point Council (OTPC).
+Cowan was a founding board member of the Oklahoma Health Equity Network (OHEN), is a former President of the Oklahoma Association of Health, Physical Education, Recreation and Dance (OAHPERD), a former President of the Oklahoma Public Health Association (OPHA), and a former Chair of the Oklahoma Turning Point Council (OTPC).

 The views expressed by UCO faculty and staff on their personal websites and social media pages do not necessarily reflect the positions of the University of Central Oklahoma.
 UCO faculty and staff are advised to follow the university’s social media guidelines and are expected to conduct themselves in accordance with policies outlined in UCO’s Employee Handbook and/or Faculty Handbook.